- Initial Proposals (Optional) due by February 15, 2023.

 These guidelines were adapted from https://osf.io/pukzy.

-In your submission, you should clearly state how your project aligns with the goals of this special call and discuss why your research topic would specifically benefit from global data collection (e.g., theoretical reasons to predict global variation).
+Appropriateness for this special call for studies is one of the key criteria for evaluation.
+Your full proposal should clearly state how your project aligns with the goals of the call and discuss why your research topic would specifically benefit from global data collection (e.g., theoretical reasons to predict global variation).

 In evaluating submissions for this special call for studies, we will prioritize projects whose designs are most well suited for promoting generalizability.
 In particular, we will prioritize studies that seek global samples (as opposed to studies that wish to sample from one or a few countries), studies with very high statistical power, and studies that are more strongly grounded in previous research (such as replication and generalization studies).
 All of these criteria are intended to maximize our chances of producing generalizable insights on phenomena-of-interest.